yuvraajsj18/Learn-Programming/py/Materials/notes/pythonref.md

           - `string(100)` = "100"
           - `float(199)` = 199.0
           - `int(float("3.3"))` = `int(3.3)` = 3
-          - *Python is a stronly typed language*
+          - *Python is a strongly typed language*
               - means you can not add a string to integer all types have their certain predefined function.
               - `1 + " = One"` will give you *value error*.